-The fundamental structure of the tourism satellite account is based on the general balance existing within an economy between the demand for products generated by tourism and their supply by the tourism industries and other industries.
-The idea behind the construction of a tourism satellite account is to analyze in detail all the aspects of demand for goods and services associated with the activity of visitors; to observe the operational interface with the supply of such goods and services within the economy; and to describe how this supply interacts with other economic activities.
-The present Recommendations provide an updated framework for constructing a tourism satellite account and more generally should permit greater internal consistency of tourism statistics with the rest of the statistical system of a country as well as increased international comparability of these data.
+The purpose of a tourism satellite account is to analyze in detail all the aspects of demand for goods and services associated with the activity of visitors; to observe the operational interface with the supply of such goods and services within the economy; and to describe how this supply interacts with other economic activities.
+The present International Recommendations provides an updated framework for constructing a Tourism Satellite Account.
+It should permit greater internal consistency of tourism statistics with the rest of the statistical system of a country as well as increased international comparability of these data.